lielgold/after_effects_scripts/README.md

-This repository contains a bunch of Adobe After Effects 2024 scripts.
+This is an After Effects 2024 Scripts Collection.

+# move_layers_ae:

-move_layers_ae - move layers together at a specific direction, at random speed.
+Move layers together at a specific direction.
+Each layer moves at a different random speed.
+  1. Select the layers you want to move.
+  2. Select movement duration, direction, and minimal and maximum movement speed.
+  3. Press "move layers".